jvanasco/pyramid_sqlassist/README.md

 # How it works:

 When you invoke `initialize_engine`, a sqlalchmey `sessionmaker` is created for that engine.
-It is wrapped in a `EngineWrapper`, which provides some conveniece methods and tracked in the `_engine_registry`
+It is wrapped in a `EngineWrapper`, which provides some conveniece methods and tracked in the `_engine_registry`.

 Sessions are managed by a `DbSessionsContainer` installed on the request.
 This takes one line of code.
 Really.

 	# custom property: `request.dbSession`
 	config.add_request_method(sqlassist.DbSessionsContainer, 'dbSession', reify=True, )

+Your models only need to inherit from sqlassist's `DeclaredTable` -- which is just a sqlalchemy `declarative_base`

+    from pyramid_sqlassist import DeclaredTable

+    class MyTable(DeclaredTable):
+        pass

 Because Pyramid will lazily create this object, it is very lightweight.
 On initialization, the container will register a cleanup routine via `add_finished_callback`.